-Reese’s Peanut Butter Cup Minis are the perfect size for this peanut butter cookie bar recipe.
+Peanut butter cookie bar recipe is topped with Reese’s Peanut Butter Cup Minis.
 This is another cake mix recipe that is easy to make and tastes delicious!

 Press the mixture into the bottom of a 9×13 inch foil lined, greased pan.

-Top the crust with peanut butter chips, chocolate chips and peanut butter cup minis.
+Top the crust with peanut butter chips and chocolate chips.